miARTre/miARTre/README.md

 - 💻 Currently learning through [Boot.dev](https://boot.dev)
 - ✉️ You can contact me at [mirnesbb@gmail.com](mailto:mirnesbb@gmail.com)
 - 🧠 Learning: Full-stack development, system design, and software architecture
-- 🛠️ Open to: Internships, junior roles, and collaborations on real-world projects
+- 🛠️ Open to: junior roles, and collaborations on real-world projects
 - ⚡ Fun fact about me: I love hiking, even though it’s a challenge – but just like in coding, I keep climbing!

 ---